d-smith/stream-ingest/readme.md

 ```

 Notes - was able to confirm that [aggregated records are de-aggregated](https://docs.aws.amazon.com/streams/latest/dev/kpl-with-firehose.html) before being written to s3

+To process events when they hit the bucket, add the xform lambda in the above project, then install the ce2ddb project

 ## Kinesis Data Analytics